ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 It also said that `sweet_cat` and `sour_cat` are _curried_ functions whilst `spicy_cat` is _uncurried_.

-These translations are attributed to the 20th-century logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).

-From a typing perspective, this means the following types are equivalent:
+Functions with the following types can be translated back and forth:
 - `string -> (string -> string)` &mdash; curried function type
 - `string * string -> string` &mdash; uncurried function type

+These translations are attributed to the 20th-century logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).

 Here, this is shown using `string` as an example, but it applies to any group of three types.

-We will not dive any deeper into the details here, but these equivalences can be formally defined using _ad-hoc_ mathematics.

-Often, currying or uncurrying are applied when refactoring the code.
-One form is changed into the other as an edit.
+You can change the curried form into the uncurried form when refactoring; or the other way round.

 However, it is also possible to implement one from the other to have both forms available:
 ```ocaml
 # let uncurried_cat (x, y) = sweet_cat x y;;
 val uncurried_cat : string * string -> string = <fun>